 Insulin pumps are small computerized devices that can be programmed to deliver both ‘basal’ and ‘bolus’ doses.
 It delivers small amounts of insulin throughout the day and a bolus dose during meal times.
 Some are programmed to check the blood sugar levels before each meal and adjust the bolus dose accordingly.
-It consists of a reservoir, a pump and an infusion set.
+It consists of a reservoir, a pump, and an infusion set.
 The reservoir holds the insulin cartridge and the pump is a device that is worn outside on the body.
 The infusion set contains a short thin tube (cannula) that delivers insulin and is placed under the skin.
-Although insulin pumps are convenient, they are expensive and takes some time getting used to.
+Although insulin pumps are convenient, they are expensive and take some time to get used to.

 Basal-Bolus therapy in Type II diabetic patients